“… charismatic … a gifted storyteller …”

 She holds an M.S. in Sociology from Florida State University, a B.S. from Illinois State University, where she was inducted into the Steve and Sandi Adams Legacy Hall of Fame.
 She completed post-graduate studies at New York University and Universiteit van Amsterdam.

-Having previously lived in New York City, London, Chicago, Los Angeles, Amsterdam, The Hague, and Washington, D.C., she is fluent in English and Dutch, with working proficiency in Portuguese and French.
-She current lives in Lisbon, Portugal.
+Having previously lived in New York City, London, Chicago, Los Angeles, Amsterdam, The Hague, and Washington, D.C., she is fluent in English and Dutch, with working proficiency in Portuguese.
+She currently lives in Lisbon, Portugal.

 Raised in the cornfields of Bloomington-Normal, Illinois, she penned her first op-ed at age 17.
 Written for her hometown newspaper, The Daily Pantagraph, it was a letter to the editor about why sports are good for girls.